ISISComputingGroup/ibex_developers_manual/OPI-programming-tips-and-limitations.md

 widget.doSomething()
 ```

-which would block the UI thread for 1 second, we can import relevant java classes and do:
+which would block the UI thread for 1 second, we can import some CS-Studio and core Java classes from python directly, and do:

 ```python
 # Correct approach